-Use a WhatsApp Send Message Button, Facebook Ads, or simply display your WhatsApp number in the about section of your Facebook page or Instagram account.
+Use a WhatsApp Send Message Button on your Facebook Page and Instagram profile, set up WhatsApp Ads and Facebook Ads, or simply display your WhatsApp number in the about section of your Facebook page or Instagram account.

 Once added, the WhatsApp button will appear directly below your Facebook Page’s cover image.
 It will be next to the Facebook Messenger Send Message button if you have one.